You spoke. We listened! You can now learn Bengali with Mondly.

 Language learning apps are our best friends.
 They are the best assistants that you can ever have!
 No kidding.

 It’s true that technology made us more choosey.
-In modern times, traditional bores us.
+In modern times, tradition bores us.
 But technology is also the one that electrifies our world and enhances our experiences.
-Mondly, for example, is a language learning app that takes language learning to another level using augmented reality (AR), virtual reality (VR) and chatbot technologies.
+Mondly, for example, is a language learning app that takes language learning to another level using augmented reality (AR), virtual reality (VR), and chatbot technologies.